andreas-schoch/dominoscript/readme.md

 Do you have any feature suggestions?
 Do you have any questions?
 Have you written any code in DominoScript and would like to share it? - Feel free to open issues and start discussions in this repo!

-I am grateful for any interest and help in finding and eliminating bugs and improve the documentation.
+I am grateful for any interest and help in finding bugs, fixing spelling errors and improving the documentation.
 If you create any programs or use DominoScript in any way, please let me know.
 I would love to see what you come up with!

 This silly language is still in its early stages but most of the "core" features have already been implemented.
 I am very hesitant to introduce breaking changes but until the release of `v1.0.0` there might still be some.

 See the [roadmap](#roadmap) for ideas.

-If you are curious, see my [Notes](./docs/notes.md) to learn the thought process that went into making DominoScript.
+If you are curious, see my [Notes](./docs/notes.md) to learn about the thought process that went into making DominoScript.

 <br>